MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 **SubSite**

 A *SubSite* instance is a web application that is under a container web site.
 The container web site is configured with a set of bindings, but the site itself has no content files.
 The content files are contained in the application (subsite).
-The application inherits the bindings and other configuration settings from the container web site.
-This is the deployment type that is created when you install [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)].
-You can have multiple susbsites to the container web site.
+The application inherits the bindings from the container web site.
+This is the deployment type that is created when you install [!INCLUDE[nav_web_server_md](includes/nav_web_server_md.md)] in the Setup wizard.
+You can have multiple SubSite instances in the container web site.
 The structure in IIS for two instances looks like this in IIS:

 ```
 - Sites
   - Dynamics NAV Web Client (web site)
-    - Dynamics110 (application)
+    - DynamicsNAV-1 (application)
       + nn-NN (language versions)
       + www
-    - Dynamics110-2 (application)
+    - DynamicsNAV-2 (application)
       + nn-NN (language versions)
       + www
 ```